How to Build a Log Cabin BaseJuly 20, 2017

 Choose to position the cabin at least two metres away from the boundaries of your property or you could need planning permission for your log cabin.

 Making sure the base is level

 If your log cabin base isn’t level, the logs won’t seat properly and the roof boards will not go on straight.
-This will cause a noticeable incline in them and long term problems such as warping, twisting, straining, cracking and splitting can arise.
+This will cause a noticeable incline in them.
+As well as long term problems such as warping, twisting, straining, cracking and splitting can arise.

 Types of log cabin bases

 A log cabin should be placed on either concrete, a patio, paving slabs or decking.

 There are a number of ways to build a concrete base but it is generally constructed using a timber shuttering.
 If the building is fairly large, a steel reinforcement can be built within the base itself.
 This will add the strength of the log cabin base

 Step 1: Mark out the area and excavate to approximately 150-200mm depth.

 Step 2: Once the ground is level, use compacted hardcore at around 150mm thick.

 Step 3: Use 100x25mm timber to form the shuttering for your base.
 Place the timber on the ground and knock in some ground posts on the outsides of the timber.